 Apple’s WWDC 2018 will be held from June 4 to 8 at the San Jose Convention Center in California.
 Now, there are rumors about what Tim Cook and his team bring for us regarding iPad Pro, MacBooks, and other devices.
 Well, there is one thing for sure!

-Apple’s digital assistant Siri will be getting ‘a brand new voice!’
+Apple’s digital assistant Siri will be getting a brand new voice!’
 That’s exactly what Siri is replying to asks like ‘Tell me about WWDC.’
 She also digitally expresses her excitement.
 The interaction was first spotted by Nathan Simpson.

 Of course, this is supposed to be a part of the iOS 12 release.
-As for Apple’s devices, there are speculations across regarding new iPad Pro, MacBooks, iMacs, iPhone SE 2, and a multi-device charging pad Apple AirPower.
+As for Apple’s devices, there are speculations regarding the new iPad Pro, MacBooks, iMacs, iPhone SE 2, and a multi-device charging pad Apple AirPower.

-Apple, therefore, naturally prioritizing iOS 12 means there’s postponement in a few of its planned upgrades.
+Apple, therefore, naturally prioritizing iOS 12 means there’s a postponement in a few of its planned upgrades.
 These include a redesigned home screen, multiplayer support for AR gaming, and photography advancements.

-Among other expectations from the WWDC are security upgrades for MacOS, health and fitness feature-expansions for WatchOS, and developments for TV OS and Audio OS.
+Among other expectations from the WWDC are security upgrades for MacOS, health and fitness feature expansions for WatchOS, and developments for TV OS and Audio OS.